What is a Labiaplasty?

 The size and shape of a labia is as unique as your fingerprints, and what is considered "normal" actually varies drastically in length and depth.
 However, when a woman's labia is elongated with excess tissue, it can cause much discomfort or restrict normal function.
 An athletic woman, may find that the longer labia tissue sticks to her leg during exercise or riding a bicycle unpleasant, for instance.
+Therefore there are many reasons why a woman would be considering a labiaplasty in Los Angeles.

 Reduction of the labia minora can be performed with local anesthetic, intravenous sedation, or general anesthesia.
 Two possible techniques are used in this surgery: